 Engage with Visitors

 In the hospitality industry, it’s great when blogs can become places of discussion.
 Ask questions, encourage feedback and, whenever people comment on your blog, respond to them.

 Likewise, hunt out people to initiate conversations with online—people who are Tweeting about your hotel, bloggers who’ve written about it, etc.

 Promote Your Blog Offline

 To make your online efforts most effective, you’ll want to let your guests know you’re online.
 Add links to the blog on marketing materials, info packets, sign-in sheets or anywhere else that guests could notice it.

 Create a prominent link from your main website to your blog so it’s easy for visitors to find it when they research your site.
 Likewise, link to your blog from your online profiles on Facebook, Twitter and other channels.

 In the rapidly developing online world, there’s no better time to start a blog than now.
 How could blogging improve your business?
 And what are you waiting for?

-This guest post was contributed by Shanna Mallon.
+Author Bio: This guest post was contributed by Shanna Mallon.
 Shanna is a writer for Straight North, a Chicago Web design firm that specializes in social media, SEO, web development and other Internet marketing services.
-She writes for clients in diverse industries, from makers of rolled angles to the specialists behind a clean room pressure monitor.
-Check out the Straight North Blog, or follow @StraightNorth on Twitter.